Skip to Main Content

 Need a Fixer for Your Next Production?

-Whether you are planning a documentary, feature film, commercial campaign, or branded content shoot, our team provides comprehensive fixer and production services across 35+ countries.
-We handle permits, crew, equipment, locations, and every other logistical detail so you can focus on the creative work that matters.
+Say you are planning a documentary, feature film, commercial campaign, or branded content shoot.
+Our team gives full fixer and production services across 35+ countries.
+We handle permits, crew, equipment, locations, and every other logistical detail, so you can focus on the creative work that matters.
 Contact Fixers in Japan to discuss your next project.